DOCUMENT TSC-2026/B83 · BLOG POST 83 · CONSUMER COMMERCE · REV. 01

 then full-time.

 At $25M the business has real stakes.
-Inventory commitments run into the millions, cash timing can make or break a quarter, and the questions are now strategic: how do we fund growth, what does the next eighteen months look like, how do we protect the downside.
+Inventory commitments run into the millions, cash timing can make or break a quarter, and the questions are now strategic: how do we fund growth, what does the next 18 months look like, how do we protect the downside.
 This is when you bring in a CFO.
 Start fractional.
 A seasoned fractional CFO a few days a month gives you the senior judgment without the full-time cost, and it lets you see the shape of the role before you commit to a hire.
+The same fractional-first logic governs most senior gaps, which is the heart of choosing between a fractional advisor, an agency, and a full-time hire.

 The mistake at this stage is hiring a big-company CFO into a business that is not big-company yet.
 You do not need someone who ran finance at a billion-dollar enterprise.
-You need someone who has scaled a brand through exactly the band you are in and knows where the cash traps are.
-Fit to stage, not to resume.
+You need someone who has scaled a brand through exactly the band you are in and knows where the cash traps live.
+DTC cash dynamics are specific: inventory cycles, payment processor float, seasonal demand swings, and the gap between contribution margin and EBITDA are all things a CPG-trained CFO understands but a pure tech-company CFO may not.
+Fit to stage and category, not to resume prestige.

 Getting the